mondradiko/mdo-core/BUILDING.md

 set each (Library_name)__DIR__ variable to each library directory in root, Configure; confirm your Shaders folder contains debug.frag, debug.vert, be sure to ask Marceline for the latest .SPV shaders (join our discord!)
 Configure, Generate.

+## mdo-cli
+Requires all the libraries in question and a mdo-core.lib reference.
+When mdo-core finishes building take the .lib file and place it in mdo-core/lib.

+## mdo-utils
+Requires a reference to mdo-config.cmake.in, and mdo-utils-config.cmake use mdo-core/build as your MDO_CORE_DIR. mdo-config.cmake.in will appear in the mdo-utils/cmake folder.

 ### Potential Issues/Side-Steps:
 Generate may fail with some known errors, here's how to handle them in order: